-Financial Sustainability Indicators 2022 Actual 2021 Actual Comments Surplus as a % of income after deducting pension provision movement 7.1% 9.5% This indicates the level of return necessary for investment in capital.
-Earnings before Interest, Tax, Depreciation and Amortisation (EBITDA) £31.5m £37.3m This is a measure of operating surplus excluding accounting adjustments and finance charges.
+Financial Sustainability Indicators 2023 Actual 2022 Actual Comments Surplus/(Deficit) as a % of income after deducting pension provision movement 4.7% 7 .1% This indicates the level of return necessary for investment in capital.
+Earnings before Interest, Tax, Depreciation and Amortisation (EBITDA) £27.8m £31.5m • This is a measure of operating surplus excluding accounting adjustments and finance charges.
 It is a good indicator of financial capability to service debt and/or capital expenditure from internally generated cash.
-Financial Strategy target £18m Liquidity ratio 136 days 165 days • This measures our ability to fund short term cash requirements.
-Financial Strategy set min level at 42 days.
-Current assets to current liabilities 2.5:1 2.4:1 An indicator of financial strength to meet short term liabilities.
+Financial Strategy target £18m Liquidity ratio 176 days 136 days This measures our ability to fund short term cash requirements.
+Financial Strategy set min level at 42 days Current assets to current liabilities 2.3:1 2.5:1 An indicator of financial strength to meet short term liabilities.